ricsanfre/pi-cluster/docs/_docs/longhorn.md

   {{site.data.alerts.end}}

-- Step 4: Confirm that the deployment succeeded, run:
+- Step 6: Confirm that the deployment succeeded, run:

   ```shell
   kubectl -n longhorn-system get pod
   ```

-## Configuring acces to Longhorn UI
+## Configuring acces to Longhorn UI (Only Traefik Ingress)

-Create a Ingress rule to make Longhorn front-end available through the Ingress Controller (Traefik) using a specific URL (`storage.picluster.ricsanfre.com`), mapped by DNS to Traefik Load Balancer external IP.
+Create a Ingress rule to make Longhorn front-end available through the Ingress Controller (Traefik) using a specific URL (`longhorn.picluster.ricsanfre.com`), mapped by DNS to Traefik Load Balancer external IP.

 Longhorn backend is providing not secure communications (HTTP traffic) and thus Ingress resource will be configured to enable HTTPS (Traefik TLS end-point) and redirect all HTTP traffic to HTTPS.
 Since Longhorn frontend does not provide any authentication mechanism, Traefik HTTP basic authentication will be configured.